peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.vec4scale(a, scalar) <a id='H3DU.Math.vec4scale'></a>

-Multiplies each element of a 4-element vector by a factor (thus multiplying that vector's length by that factor) and returns a new vector with the result.
+Multiplies each element of a 4-element vector by a factor.
+Returns a new vector that will point in the same direction but with its length multiplied by the given factor.

 #### Parameters

 * `a` (Type: Array.&lt;Number>)<br>
     A 4-element vector.
 * `scalar` (Type: Number)<br>
     A factor to multiply.
+To divide a vector by a number, the factor will be 1 divided by that number.

 #### Return Value